 - Their durability and strength.

-Shipping containers.
-With the large number of applications you can modify them for, it’s no surprise that you are in the market for one.
+With the large number of applications you can modify shipping containers for, it’s no surprise that you are in the market for one.

 Cargo containers have been around for a couple of decades now.
 Over this time, we have come to trust them to deliver our goods safely through rough oceans and harsh weather.
 It is this hardiness that has made them popular not just in the transportation sector, but in other sectors as well.
 Although primarily used for goods storage and transportation, shipping containers have of late been getting a completely new job; and they’re getting really good at it.